 - Use of any mobile device during a hand is not permitted (When in possession of cards)

-- We kindly request that all players follow a high standard of hygiene, hand sanitiser and clean practices whilst at the tables by sanitising hands once per round.
+We kindly request that all players follow a high standard of hygiene and clean practices whilst at the tables by sanitising hands regularly.

 - Management reserves the right to make decisions in the spirit of fairness, even if a strict interpretation of the rules may indicate a different ruling.